Information for Current Students: History

 On these linked pages you will find information about History teaching and the year handbooks which provide essential information for studying in the History department.
 For links to learning resources within the University, and to a range of other University services for students, visit the History and Archaeology current students page.

 Each student is assigned a Personal Tutor with whom to discuss and reflect upon academic progress and discuss any problems or circumstances that adversely affect your studies.
 Please see the relevant History Notice Boards on the fourth floor of the Humanities Building for information on your Personal Tutor.
-If your Personal Tutor is unavailable, and you wish urgently to discuss matters with a member of staff, you may seek advice from the Senior Tutor or another member of staff.
 Every member of staff has weekly office hours in which you may seek further support.
+If your Personal Tutor is unavailable, and you wish urgently to discuss matters with a member of staff, please contact Mrs Lisa Watkins, History & Welsh History Administrator, WatkinsLJ3@Cardiff.ac.uk, room 4.54 who will be able to advise you on whom to see.

 A major difference between School and University is that you are expected to prepare for classes through independent, guided reading and writing, contribute to informed discussion, and produce your own, reasoned conclusions, backed by evidence.